Khoiwal/MachineLearning/Final/notes.md

 semisupervised approach:

-randomly sample %10 of the test data- run classifier on them, add to training data, retrain classifier, run on remaining test
+timbl will output distances for unlabled calssified examples take the 10 smallest distances from unlabled set add those with their senseids to the training data retrain the model run on test for results rinse repeat